Cutoff for permuted Markov chains: Introduction

 \subsection{Setting and main results}

-Let $P$ be a bistochastic transition matrix on a finite state space $\Omega$ of size $n$, and let $\Pi$ be a permutation matrix on $\Omega$.
+Let $P$ be a bistochastic transition matrix on a finite state space $\Omega$ of size $n$, and let $\pi$ be a permutation on $\Omega$.
+Denote by $\Pi$ the corresponding permutation matrix (defined by $\Pi_{i,j}=\1_{\{j=\pi(i)\}}$).
 We are interested in the mixing time of the Markov chain with transition matrix $Q=P\Pi$.
 By assumption, the uniform distribution on $\Omega$ is stationary for $P$, and it is stationary for $Q$ as well.
 The total-variation distance to equilibrium at time $t\geq 1$ starting from state $x\in\Omega$ is then given by

 For $\varepsilon\in (0,1)$, the $\varepsilon$-mixing time is defined as

 where $\cD(t)=\max_{x\in\Omega} \cD_x(t)$.
 The original Markov chain $P$ might have a very large mixing time (it might not even mix at all, if $P$ is reducible or periodic), and it is natural to ask which permutations on the state space are able to speed up convergence to stationarity.
 Consider for instance the lazy random walk on the circle $\bbZ_n$ given by $X_0=0$ and, for $k\geq 0$,